Kuemper, Coyotes beat Kings 4-0 to stay in playoff chase

 NO RAANTA

 With Antti Raanta not available because of an upper-body injury, Adin Hill backed up Kuemper.
-Raanta, who has played in 12 games this season because of injuries, is day-to-day.
+Tocchet said Raanta didn’t feel right when he woke up Saturday but isn’t concerned about his availability going forward, even after multiple injuries have limited Raanta to 12 games this season.

 UP NEXT